-Danny is the Executive Officer of the Australian Open Access Support Group (http://aoasg.org.au) which aims to inform the discussions around open access at a time of great change in this area.
-She is responsible for developing the content on the website, including explainers, blogs and general information about the topic.
-She runs a discussion list and Twitter feed (@openaccess_oz) as part of the outreach activities of the group.
+Her previous role was as the Executive Officer of the Australian Open Access Support Group which aims to inform the discussions around open access at a time of great change in this area.
+She was responsible for developing the content on the AOASG website, including explainers, blogs and general information about the topic.
+She ran a discussion list and Twitter feed as part of the outreach activities of the group.

 Refereed Conference Papers